$n$-permutability and linear Datalog implies symmetric Datalog: Variety n -permutability on path instances

 We care about braids because it is easy to apply Hagemann-Mitschke terms to them to get new solutions of $I$.
-This observation is not new; one can find it formulated in a different language in~\cite[Theorem 8.4.]{freese-valeriote-maltsev-conditions}: \begin{observation}[R. Freese, M. Valeriote] Let $n\in\en$ and let $\algA$ be an $n$-permutable algebra, $I$ be a linear instance of $\CSP(\algA)$, and let $(s_0,\dots,s_n;$ $i_1,\dots,i_n)$ be an $n$-braid in $I$.
-Then there exists a solution $t$ of $I$ such that $t(i_1)=s_{0}(i_1)$ and $t(i_n)=s_{n}(i_n)$. \end{observation} \begin{proof} Since $\algA$ is $n$-permutable, we have a chain of Hagemann-Mitschke terms $p_0,p_1,\dots,p_n$ compatible with constraints of $I$.
+This observation is not new; one can find it formulated in a different language in~\cite[Theorem 8.4]{freese-valeriote-maltsev-conditions}: \begin{obs}[R. Freese, M. Valeriote] Let $n\in\en$ and let $\algA$ be a variety $n$-permutable algebra, $I$ be a path instance of $\CSP(\algA)$, and let $(s_0,\dots,s_n;$ $i_1,\dots,i_n)$ be an $n$-braid in $I$.
+Then there exists a solution $t$ of $I$ such that $t(i_1)=s_{0}(i_1)$ and $t(i_n)=s_{n}(i_n)$. \end{obs} \begin{proof} Since $\algA$ is variety $n$-permutable, we have a chain of Hagemann-Mitschke terms $p_0,p_1,\dots,p_n$ compatible with constraints of $I$.
 All we need to do is apply these terms on $s_0,s_1,\dots,s_n$.

 Denote by $r_k$ the mapping $r_k(i)=p_k(s_{k-1}(i),s_{k}(i),s_{k+1}(i))$ where $k$ goes from 1 to $n-1$; we let $r_0=s_0$ and $r_n=s_n$.
 Since $p_k$ is a polymorphism, each $r_k$ is a solution of $I$.
 Moreover, one can verify using the Hagemann-Mitschke equations together with the equalities from the definition of an $n$-braid that for each $k=1,\dots,n$ we have $r_{k-1}(i_k)=r_{k}(i_k)$.